origin-1/eslint-p/README.md

 ## Usage

-All ESLint options are supported, plus `--concurrency` to specify the number of linting threads explicitly.
+All [ESLint CLI options](https://eslint.org/docs/latest/use/command-line-interface#options) are supported, plus `--concurrency` to specify the number of linting threads explicitly.

 Example: